microsoft/CopilotHackathon/challenges/hangperson/hangperson_exercises.md

         # AI Agent Workflow: Implement Hangperson Core Logic

         ## System Prompt
         You are a Java developer implementing the core logic for a Hangperson game based on a specification.
-Adhere strictly to project standards (Java 1.8, JUnit 5, custom instructions for error handling/logging defined in settings, context from `.github/copilot-instructions.md`).
+Adhere strictly to project standards (Java 1.8, JUnit 5, custom instructions for error handling/logging defined in referenced files, context from `.github/copilot-instructions.md`).
 Focus on creating the structure and basic logic flow.

         ## Workflow
         1.  **Analyze Spec:** Read the provided game specification (`#specFile`).